 Rabbit Hemorrhagic Disease Virus (RHDV2) is a highly contagious fatal calicivirus that was first found in the United States in 2018.
 Original outbreaks occurred in the Pacific Northwest and Ohio.
 It has slowly spread throughout the west coast and is moving its way east and throughout the south.
-The cases can be tracked on the USDA website, but have not reached Wisconsin yet.
+The cases can be tracked on the USDA website, and positive cases have now reached Wisconsin.

 Signs are generally quick to develop, and most commonly rabbits will be found acutely dead without any other signs within 1-2 days.
 If they do have signs, they tend to be non-descript (not eating, lethargy, bloody nasal discharge).
 This virus kills over 90% of infected rabbits.
 There is no specific treatment for RHDV2 infection.
 If it is caught early, symptomatic treatment may help patients survive.
 RDHV2 is extremely contagious.
 It is most spread through direct contact or contact with infected blood or excretions.
 It may also spread through carcasses, by way of biting insects, and through contaminated water, food, and fomites, including people.
 RDHV2 may last over three months in the environment at room temperature and can survive freezing temperatures as well.
 RHDV2 is a reportable disease, and the state veterinarian will need to be involved if a case is suspected in Wisconsin.